jordanbudi/aframe-walkthroughs/objectLoading.md

 - **Model not appearing:** If you don’t see your model, try scaling it down.
 OBJ models vertices commonly have large scales of units in comparison to A-Frame’s unit of meters.

-- **Does not have .mtl file or .obj:** If your code does not display either an .obj file or .mtl file that means that...
+- **Does not have .mtl file or .obj:** If your code does not project either an .obj file or .mtl file that means that it was not donr the right way.